xiaogouxo/PyIDM/readme.md

 will choose an audio stream with the same format, then download both streams as explained above (by brain function) then once completed the audio will be merged into video file using FFMPEG external application "subprocess".

+---

 <br><br>

 # Versions change log:
 3.3:
+- the table header colors match the color theme "pySimpleGui addition"
 - sort themes names in setting tabs, 140+ themes
 - proper setting folder location for linux and mac
 - bug fixes for youtube audio track handling